rogorido/sistercities/sistercities.md

 ![bargraph6](images/bargraph6.png)

 But more interesting is of course the possibility to modify yourself some aspects of the graph.
+There are two main possibilities:

+1. create your own theme, taking for instance the code of the existing ones and modifying the concrete aspects you are interested in.
+The definition of the default themes can be found [here](https://github.com/tidyverse/ggplot2/blob/master/R/theme-defaults.r).
+2. modify concrete aspects of the theme we are using.
+This is the approach we will follow here.

 Unfortunately it is not possible in such a lesson to get into every single aspect which can be manipulated by using `theme()`.
 [Here](http://ggplot2.tidyverse.org/reference/theme.html) you can find how many different arguments can be used (and see some examples): panel.grid.major, panel.grid.minor, plot.background, legend.background, legend.margin, and so on.

 Relevant is however the fact that by using `theme()` actually we are modifying the default theme we are using.
 That means: we modify some aspects.

-The definition of the default themes can be found [here](https://github.com/tidyverse/ggplot2/blob/master/R/theme-defaults.r).

 For instance, let say we want to put the legend of the previous graph about XXXX in the bottom of the graph.
 This can be achieved by the following code: